-Traditionally, the Mondeo has been the sharpest-handling car in the class.
-However, Ford engineers took a slightly different approach this time around, focusing on comfort and refinement instead.
+Traditionally, the Ford Mondeo has been the sharpest-handling car in the class.
+However, Ford took a slightly different approach this time around, focusing on comfort and refinement instead

-Buyers are rather spoiled for choice when it comes to picking an engine for the Mondeo.
-Three diesels, three petrols and and a hybrid are on offer, and there isn’t really a bad choice among them – all pull smoothly, perform adequately and rarely feel harsh or noisy.
+You’ll be rather spoiled for choice when it comes to picking an engine for the Ford Mondeo.
+Three diesels, three petrols and a hybrid are on offer, and there isn’t really a bad choice among them – all pull smoothly, perform adequately and rarely feel harsh or noisy.

-Aside from the CVT-equipped Hybrid, buyers can choose between a six-speed manual or an automatic transmission with the same number of gears.
-While both feel more than up to the task, consider carefully whether you need an auto: it adds £1,485 to the asking price and blunts both straight-line speed and fuel efficiency.
+Aside from the CVT automatic-equipped Ford Mondeo Hybrid, buyers can choose between a six-speed manual or an automatic transmission with the same number of gears.
+While both feel more than up to the task, consider carefully whether you need an automatic – it adds a fair amount to the asking price and blunts both straight-line speed and fuel efficiency.
 The manual, meanwhile, has a slick, well-engineered shift action.
-Offering the best of both worlds is Ford’s PowerShit twin-clutch auto, but it’s not an option on basic models.
+Offering the best of both worlds is Ford’s PowerShift twin-clutch auto.
+Unfortunately, it’s not an option on basic models.

-The cheapest Mondeo comes equipped with a 1.0-litre turbocharged three-cylinder unit.
-A small engine in a large car tends to have a detrimental effect on performance and that’s apparent in the Mondeo, which strolls from 0-62mph in 12 seconds.
+The cheapest Ford Mondeo comes equipped with a 1.0-litre turbocharged three-cylinder petrol engine.
+A small engine in a large car tends to have a detrimental effect on performance and that’s apparent in this particular Mondeo, which strolls from 0-62mph in 12 seconds.
 In return, though, it’s capable of 55mpg fuel economy and emits just 119g/km of CO2.
 Both are impressive for a large petrol-powered family car.

-The slightly more powerful 1.5-litre engine is the critic’s favourite combining reasonable go (0-62mph takes 9.2 seconds) with decent fuel economy of 46mpg combined.
+The slightly more powerful 1.5-litre engine is the one to go for, combining reasonable performance (0-62mph takes 9.2 seconds) with decent fuel economy of 46mpg combined.

 The larger 2.0-litre with 240hp is thirsty and not much faster than the more economical top-of-the-range diesel, making it hard to recommend.

-The hybrid technology used in the Mondeo feels outdated and the CVT gearbox makes the car very noisy, while the added weight of the batteries, coupled with its low-grip eco tyres make it the least rewarding model to drive.
+The hybrid technology used in the Ford Mondeo feels outdated and the CVT automatic gearbox makes the car very noisy, while the added weight of the batteries – coupled with its low-grip eco tyres – make it the least rewarding model to drive.

 The 2.0-litre diesel pulls strong and suits the Mondeo well

-If you are looking for a quick Mondeo then the twin-turbocharged top-of-the-range diesel is the model to go for.
-With 210hp it can get from 0-62mph in a speedy 8.1 seconds, its huge wave of torque makes overtaking a breeze and it’s very refined.
+If you are looking for a quick Ford Mondeo then the twin-turbocharged top-of-the-range 210hp diesel is the model to go for.
+It can get from 0-62mph in a speedy 8.1 seconds, its huge wave of torque makes overtaking a breeze and it’s very refined.
 Despite this, it returns fuel economy of 54.3mpg.
-By comparison, the fast petrol model (the 2.0-litre EcoBoost) returns fuel economy of less than 40mpg and is just a tenth of a second quicker to 62mph.
+By comparison, the fast petrol model (the 2.0-litre EcoBoost) returns fuel economy of less than 40mpg and is just a tenth of a second quicker to reach 62mph.

-The handling isn’t lacklustre by any stretch – for its size the Mondeo still feels agile and grips well – it is just that it feels slightly more disconnected than before.
+The handling isn’t lacklustre by any stretch – for its size, the Mondeo still feels agile and grips well – but it feels slightly more disconnected than its surprisingly sporty predecessor.